iotaledger/stronghold.rs/README.md

 3. **Runtime**: Is a process fork with limited permissions within which cryptographic operations take place
 4. **Communication**: Enables Strongholds in different processes or on different devices to communicate with each other securely.

+Read more about the [Alpha Release](https://blog.iota.org/stronghold-alpha-release/).

 ## WARNING
-This library has not yet been audited for security, so use at your own peril.
-Until a formal third-party security audit has taken place, the IOTA Foundation makes no guarantees to the fitness of this library for any purposes.
+These libraries are being prepared for a number of external security audits in early 2021, so they are not yet verifiably safe.
+Until this warning is removed, the IOTA Foundation makes no guarantees to the fitness of these libraries for any purposes.

-As such they are to be seen as **experimental** and not ready for real-world applications.
+As such, they are to be seen as **experimental** and not ready for real-world applications.

 Nevertheless, we are very interested in feedback about the design and implementation, and encourage you to reach out with any concerns or suggestions you may have.

 ## Roadmap
 Here are some of the features and tasks that we are working on.

 #### Components
-- [x] Engine (beta quality, fuzzed)
+- [x] Engine
 - [x] Client (with dual interfaces)
 - [x] peer-to-peer communications
 - [x] Secure runtime zone